VForWaTer/tool-specs/docs/README.md

 This section lists the implementations, which we are aware of.
-By *implementation*, we are referring to software packages for different programming languages used in either of the tools, that help to parse the *parametrization* of a tool into a language specific data structure.
-You can read more about [`Parameters` here](./parameter.md).
+By *implementation*, we are referring to software packages for different programming languages used in either of the tools, that help to parse the *parametrization* and the *input data* of a tool into a language specific data structure.
+Here, you can read more about [parameter and data Input](./input.md).

 The available implementations as of now are: